-That said - we do ask that you aim for a high customer service standard and adhere to the Returns & Refund Policy.
+We ask all of our sellers to aim for a high customer service standard, always strive to resolve a customer's complaint, and adhere to the Issue Resolution & Refund Policy.

-To help you we have put together this guide with best practice advice on how to successfully handle the most common issues.
+To help you we have put together this guide with best practice advice on how to firstly minimise customer issues, and also successfully handle customer complaints.

-However if you do find yourself dealing with a customer complaint then our first advice is to:
+If you do find yourself dealing with a customer complaint then our advice is to always:

 - apologise if you've made an error

 - show genuine acknowledgement of and empathy for their disappointment - no matter the cause they had an expectation that wasn't met hence their complaint.

 - make it clear that you are keen to get it resolved for them.